 - Uncertainty due to net zero targets including around the potential future customer base, so it's right to share the costs - Jemena has the capacity for analysis and business forecasting - Risk is normally accepted by customers in the costs of goods and services.

-2. Is it appropriate that the more gas people use, the cheaper (unit cost) it becomes?
+2. In the environment of net zero carbon targets, is it appropriate that the more gas people use, the cheaper (unit cost) it becomes?